venicegeo/bf-analyze/README.md

 In this case the geometry will be a GeometryCollection consisting of the detected geometry followed by the baseline geometry.
 * `Not Detected` means a feature in the baseline was not detected.
 * `New Detection` means a feature in the detected file does not have a corresponding entry in the baseline.

+##### Metrics
+When `Detected`, we run some simple metrics on the baseline and detected.
+These are added as properties to the GeoJSON feature.

 #### Quantitative Analysis
 The quantitative analysis determines the amount of positive/negative space in a scene.